Neurologically related balance and/or mobility deficits affecting:

 Physical Therapists at the Johnson & Hayes Dizziness and Balance Program begin by taking a careful history of factors which may be affecting your balance and by asking you to describe what goals you want to achieve for yourself.
 Therapists then assess you for specific physical impairments that are affecting your balance.
 Therapists will also help you identify areas in and around your home that contribute to heightened fall risk.

-Sara Dorr, PT
+Sara Dorr, DPT

 Addison David, PTA